20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 What are the benefits of playing games with children who have ADHD and Dyslexia?

-Board games bring families closer together, encourage friendships, teach life skills, lengthen children’s attention spans, and develop the brain.
+Board games bring families closer, encourage friendships, teach life skills, lengthen children’s attention spans, and develop the brain.

-These amazing side effects of having fun together work for anyone, but kids with a double diagnosis (both ADHD and Dyslexia) should spend extra time playing games because this is by far the most fun way to improve executive functioning skills and attention spans!
+These amazing side effects of having fun together work for anyone, but kids with a double diagnosis (ADHD and Dyslexia) should spend extra time playing games because this is by far the most fun way to improve executive functioning skills and attention spans!

 Games can be used to lengthen your child’s attention span even if your child doesn’t have a diagnosis.
 Maybe he/she just needs to work on the skills they will need to start school.